joshtynjala/optimizing-performance-for-the-flash-platform/working-with-media/video.md

 - Best practices

-- How to profile the video player’s performance
+- How to profile the video player's performance

 - A reference video player implementation